IVCAD Suite Measurement Standard

 Can Your Amplifier Be Linearized Using its Video Bandwidth?

-In addition with harmonic measurements, using two combined analog RF sources or one vector signal generator, a spectrum analyzer, or a vector network analyzer with frequency offset options, IVCAD IVT guides you through a simplified calibration procedure and provides high measurement accuracy needed for 2-tones measurements and Intermodulation (IMD) products.
+In addition to harmonic measurements, using two combined analog RF sources or one vector signal generator, a spectrum analyzer, or a vector network analyzer with frequency offset options, IVCAD IVT guides you through a simplified calibration procedure and provides high measurement accuracy needed for 2-tones measurements and Intermodulation (IMD) products.

 Take Control of IQ Data